google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 ### Paste: Reading an image from the clipboard

 Similar to `write()`, the `readText()` method is just a convenience method for `read()`.
-It is likewise asynchronous and Promise-based.
+It is likewise asynchronous and Promise-based and supports PNG images (`image/png`).

 As a first step, you need to obtain the list of `ClipboardItem`s that you then need to iterate over.
 Everything is asynchronous code, so remember to use the